School farm visits support programme for farmers (England and Wales)

 • Have or commit to having suitable insurance that covers the public/school groups visiting your farm

-• Have a long-term aim of delivering educational visits beyond the scope of this project
+• Having a long-term aim of delivering educational visits beyond the scope of this programme

 Selection process

-Farmers will be selected to take part in the project from across our four sectors: Beef & Lamb, Pork, Dairy and Cereals & Oilseeds.
+Farmers will be selected to take part in the programme from across three of our sectors: Beef & Lamb, Pork and Dairy (farmers whose primary enterprise is Cereals & Oilseeds are not eligible due to the funding of this current programme).

-Ideally, we will select five farmers from each sector, although this may alter depending on interest levels.
+Ideally, we will select a wide mix of farmers from each of the three sectors, although this may alter depending on interest levels.

-Location will also be considered in the context of coverage by the LEAF Education team, as this will be important when delivering the consultancy element of the pilot.
+Location will also be considered in the context of coverage by the LEAF Education team, as this will be important when delivering the tailored support element of the project.

 Importantly, selection will be made based on farmers meeting the eligibility criteria and their written submission on why they wish to take part.